lelanthran/libcmq/README.md

    when storing raw buffers.
 Mostly callers store struct types in a queue.
 - BSD testing, obviously.
 - Maybe some code-butchering to make macOS work.
-- Queue persistence (write queue out to disk and read queue back in from disk).
+- Queue persistence: write queue out to disk and read queue back in from disk.
 - Collection of statistics/counters:
    - How much time was spent waiting on locks
    - How much time was spent waiting for messages